 You should keep treating for your conditions, as your mental and physical health providers advise.
 The Administrative Law Judge you’ll meet at your hearing will need medical and/or psychiatric records in order to find you disabled.
 Even if you lost your health insurance, check with your state exchange, or look online for a list of low-cost clinics near you.
-Your disability lawyer may also have a list of resources for medical care in your area.
+Your disability advocate may also have a list of resources for medical care in your area.
 Remember: the road to a successful disability claim runs through your doctor’s office.

 You may also consider trying to work while you wait.
 Social Security has special rules for work while you are waiting on a disability claim.
 Your work will be evaluated in several ways.
 It will matter how many hours you work, how much you earn, and how long you stay employed.
-Sometimes even part-time work is considered successful by Social Security, so make sure you talk to your lawyer about the details of your job.
-For some people, you might find that you are able to work and your attorney can advise you about withdrawing your claim.
+Sometimes even part-time work is considered successful by Social Security, so make sure you talk to your advocate about the details of your job.
+For some people, you might find that you are able to work and your advocate can advise you about withdrawing your claim.
 For others, you might fail at work because of your disability.
-Your attorney can help you make sure you have the necessary evidence for the judge.
+Your advocate can help you make sure you have the necessary evidence for the judge.
 If you do work while you are waiting for your disability hearing, make sure you save all of your pay stubs.
 Also, if you struggle at work because of your disability, ask coworkers or supervisors to write letters about the difficulty you have or any accommodations you get.